mbacchi/inlets-aws-terraform/terraform/lightsail/README.md

 ssh-keygen -t rsa -b 4096 -N '' -f lightsail_keypair
 ```

-You will then import the keypair wit Terraform.
+You will then import the keypair with Terraform.

 ### Prepare to run terraform